After this I saw four angels standing at the four corners of the earth,

 People believe in a flat earth for two reasons: they are scientifically illiterate, and they are mentally slow.

 The issue is important for distinguishing the individual capabilities among members of the human race.
 Thus, belief in a flat earth necessarily disqualifies one from entry into any number of occupations involving mental exertion and responsibility.

-Their utility to science is limited to serving as test subjects for cosmetics and pharmaceutical concerns.
+Their utility to science is limited to serving as test subjects for cosmetics and pharmaceutical concerns and weapons testing.

 Flat Earthers described their conversion as a quasi-religious experience, where one day they "took the red pill" and realized the truth that the rest of us have been blind to for our entire lives as a result of our miseducation and indoctrination - the Earth is flat.

 Christians would all be flat earthers if they actually read and followed the Bible ...

 As an ex-Christian I can't believe I used to follow the Bible and its ludicrous claims.
 If Christians actually read and followed the Bible they would all believe the earth is flat.
 I'll start listing the verses to support my claims.
 There's a lot of them so buckle your seatbelts.